Read the descriptions carefully to determine which fees may apply to you.

 NOTE: Students issued a notebook computer must sign a rental contract.
 Students are responsible for lost/theft of the notebook computer.
 UMC limits the students liability for damages to $500 per occurrence.
 Failure to return the computer at the end of the semester or upon cancellation from school will result in a late fee assessment of $50, and a weekly charge of $31.25.
 If the computer is not returned upon demand, the student will be assessed the current market value of the notebook computer.
 Students are encouraged to read the contract carefully and to arrange for personal insurance coverage for the notebook.

 Students registered for 6 or more credits pay a Student Service Fee each semester to support student services and activities.
 The semester Student Service Fees for 2016-17 are listed below.
 Students enrolled in an online degree program are exempt from the Student Service Fee.

 |Supported Organization||Fee Per Semester|

 |Clubs and Organizations||$8.00|

 |Crookston Student Association (CSA)||$7.00|

 |Total Student Service Fee Per Student||$259.75|

-If you are 1) admitted to a degree program, and 2) registered for six or more credits per semester (or three or more credits during summer term) that count towards the automatic assessment of the Student Services Fee, you are required by the University of Minnesota to have health plan coverage.
+If you are 1) admitted to a degree program, and 2) registered for 6 or more credits per semester (or 3 or more credits during summer term) that count toward the automatic assessment of the Student Services Fee, you are required by the University of Minnesota to have health plan coverage.
 If you meet both of these criteria you will be automatically enrolled in the University-sponsored Student Health Benefit Plan.